How Will Medicare and Health Insurance Cover Coronavirus for Seniors and Diabetics?

 - Fluid consumption log

 There are tests that will help your medical practitioner identify if your symptoms are in fact coronavirus.
+There are also other home testing options.
 Once you have been diagnosed, your doctor may suggest:

 - Taking pain and fever medications.
 If you are diabetic or a senior make sure you know how these interact with your current medications.